googleforgames/agones/docs/create_fleet.md

 > NOTE: This will make it such that you can no longer connect to the simple-udp game server.

-Run `watch 'kubectl describe gs | grep "Container Port"'` until you can see that there are one of `7654`, which is the `Allocated` `GameServer`, and four instances to `6000` which is the new configuration.
+Run `watch kubectl get gs -o=custom-columns=NAME:.metadata.name,STATUS:.status.state,CONTAINERPORT:.spec.ports[0].containerPort` until you can see that there are one of `7654`, which is the `Allocated` `GameServer`, and four instances to `6000` which is the new configuration.